coldfrontlabs/gulp-templates/.github/CONTRIBUTING.md

 # Contributing to @coldfrontlabs/gulp-templates

-Whether you want to add a new template or simply report a bug or issue, please have a quick read through these guidelines before contributing.
+Whether you want to add a feature or simply report a bug or issue, please have a quick read through these guidelines before contributing.

 ## Developed with Github